naiborhujosua/naiborhujosua/README.md

 Josua is a business development analyst who turns into a self-taught Machine Learning Engineer.
 His interests include statistical learning, predictive modeling, bayesian statistics, interpretable machine learning, and MLOps.

-he is keen on helping companies improve customers' digital experiences by giving a robust amount of insights and feedback regarding various problems or bugs when designing products, services, and apps
+he is keen on helping companies improve customers' digital experiences by giving a robust amount of insights and feedback regarding various problems or bugs when designing products, services, and apps.

 ## Connect with me on these platforms 👋